ZKC19940412/water_ice_nep/README.md

 # water_ice_nep
-Supplement files of paper "Towards Accurate, Transferable and Scalable Water/Ice Model with Neural-Evolution Potential" .
+Supplement files of paper "Towards Accurate, Transferable and Scalable Water/Ice Model with Neuroevolution-Potential" .

 This repository is structured as follow: